dportik/dadi_pipeline/README.md

 If you'd like to create a figure comparing the empirical SFS and model SFS for a demographic model (with residuals), please look in the [Plotting](https://github.com/dportik/dadi_pipeline/tree/master/Plotting) repository.

-**For information on how to cite *dadi_pipeline*, please see the Citation section at the bottom of this page.**
+For information on how to cite `dadi_pipeline`, please see the Citation section at the bottom of this page.

 ## **Optimization Routine Overview** <a name="OR"></a>

 The `dadi_Run_Optimizations.py` and associated 2D and 3D population pipelines are components of `dadi_pipeline` that each were designed to implement the optimization routine proposed by [Portik et al. (2017)](https://doi.org/10.1111/mec.14266).
 This optimization routine includes fitting the model using particular settings for a given number of replicates, then using the parameters from the best scoring replicate to seed a subsequent round of model fitting using updated settings.
 This process occurs across multiple rounds, which improves the log-likelihood scores and generally results in convergence in the final round.

 In the `dadi_Run_Optimizations.py` script, the optimization routine contains a user-defined number of rounds, each with a user-defined or default number of replicates.
 The starting parameters are initially random, but after each round is complete the parameters of the best scoring replicate from that round are used to generate perturbed starting parameters for the replicates of the subsequent round.
 The arguments controlling steps of the optimization algorithm (maxiter) and perturbation of starting parameters (fold) can be supplied by the user for more control across rounds.
 The user can also supply their own set of initial parameters, or set custom bounds on the parameters (upper_bound and lower_bound) to meet specific model needs.
+As of v3.1.3, the user can also choose which optimizer to use.
 This flexibility should allow these scripts to be generally useful for fitting any model to any data set.

 ## **Examples of Usage** <a name="EU"></a>